 During cold periods, it is especially important to stay dry since wet clothing loses much of its insulating value (90 percent or more).
 Several light layers of clothing are better than one heavy layer since air trapped between layers of clothing provides a high degree of insulation.
 As the atmosphere warms you can remove one layer of clothing at a time for proper body heat management.
 Keep in mind that wool and synthetics insulate when wet.
+Lightweight merino wool base layers tend to be naturally odor resistant but can be expensive.
 Down or cotton layers such as sweatshirts and sweatpants drain body heat when wet, and dry very slowly.